Lindawa40/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-creating a symbolic link in current working dir
+copying all html files that were absent in parent dir from curren dir to parent dir